include-what-you-use/include-what-you-use/README.md

       iwyu$ git clone https://github.com/include-what-you-use/include-what-you-use.git

 * Presumably, you'll be building IWYU with a released version of LLVM and Clang, so check out the corresponding branch.
 For example, if you have Clang 6.0 installed, use the `clang_6.0` branch.
-IWYU `master` tracks LLVM & Clang trunk:
+IWYU `master` tracks LLVM & Clang `main`:

       iwyu$ cd include-what-you-use
       iwyu/include-what-you-use$ git checkout clang_6.0